jetspiking/WPAppInstall/README.md

 <img src="https://github.com/jetspiking/WPAppInstall/blob/main/Images/AppSettings_Blackberry.png" width="700">

 # Contributing
 Feel free to suggest improvements and open issues.
-If you want to continue with the project and make improvements, feel free to fork the project.
+If you want to continue with the project and make improvements you can fork the project.